Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Theory of Semileptonic Decays

 \subsection{Inclusive processes}

-The inclusive process $B \to X_c l \nu$, where $X_c$ is a single-charm (multi)hadron final state of any invariant mass, admits a different, cleaner theoretical description compared with the above exclusive processes.
+The inclusive process $B \to X_c l \nu$, where $X_c$ is a single-charm (multi)hadron final state of any invariant mass, admits a different, cleaner theoretical description than the exclusive processes.
 For instance, in the limit $m_{b} \to \infty$, the inclusive process is described simply by the underlying $b \to c l \nu$ free quark decay, rather than in terms of an unknown Isgur-Wise function.

-The square of the inclusive matrix element $|\langle X_c | J | \Bbar\rangle|^2$ can be re-expressed in terms of the time-ordered forward matrix element $\langle \Bbar | T(J^\dagger J) | \Bbar \rangle$.
+The square of the inclusive matrix element $|\langle X_c | J | \Bbar\rangle|^2$ can be reexpressed in terms of the time-ordered forward matrix element $\langle \Bbar | T(J^\dagger J) | \Bbar \rangle$.
 The latter can be computed via an OPE order-by-order in $1/m_b$ and $\alpha_s$, yielding theoretically clean predictions.
 State-of-the-art predictions include $1/m_b^2$ terms~\cite{Ligeti:2014kia} and two-loop QCD corrections~\cite{Biswas:2009rb}, that may be combined to generate the precision prediction~\cite{Freytsis:2015qca}

 as well as precision predictions for the dilepton invariant mass and lepton energy distributions.
-Because the theoretical uncertainties in $B \to X_c l \nu$ are of a different origin to the exclusive modes, the measurement of $B \to X_c \tau \nu$ would provide a hadronic-model independent cross-check of lepton flavor universality (see Sec.~\ref{sec:incl_excl}).
+Because the theoretical uncertainties in $B \to X_c l \nu$ are of a different origin to the exclusive modes, the measurement of $B \to X_c \tau \nu$ would provide a hadronic-model-independent cross-check of lepton flavor universality (see Sec.~\ref{sec:incl_excl.pdf}).
+The inclusive baryonic decays $\Lambda_b \to X_c l \nu$ may be similarly considered, see e.g.~\cite{Balk:1997fg,Colangelo:2020vhu}.